spectrum-health-systems/myavatool-web-service/doc/manual.md

 Currently there is a single call in the Avatool Web Service:
 * [**VerifyInpatientAdmissionDate**](https://github.com/spectrum-health-systems/AvatoolWebService/blob/development/doc/using-VerifyInpatientAdmissionDate.md): verifies that a client's Pre-Admission Date is the same as the current date.

-# CREATING A CUSTOM MyAVATAR WEB SERVICE
+# CREATING A CUSTOM myAvatar WEB SERVICE
 If you are curious as to how the MAWS was created, or you are looking for some information on creating your own custom web service for myAvatar™, these are the steps I took.
 I'll be using the same naming conventions that I did with MAWS, so you should modify things as you see fit.

 ## BEFORE YOU BEGIN